EDU-Carbon OffsetsAre Carbon Offsets a Scam? Key Points to Consider

 Carbon Offset Market Size

-When checking for legitimacy of markets, following capital flows and transactions provides clues.
+When checking for the legitimacy of markets, following capital flows and transactions provides clues.
 There are two main emissions markets – the compliance carbon market and the voluntary market

 • The transaction volume in the compliance market totaled $851 billion in 2021, while the voluntary market grew to $2 billion the same year.